prataprc/prataprc.github.io/_posts/2014-05-28-golang-variables-in-range-loop.md

 }
 ```

-which is wrong, the correct way of expanding the range loop, as implemented by
+Which is wrong, the correct way of expanding the range loop, as implemented by
 go, would be,

 ```go